The Elements of Chinese Medicine

 At Nice Health, we typically prescribe raw herbal powders that should be taken twice daily when in an active treatment plan.
 Occasionally we lean on pre-made pills for ease or when patients find the taste too icky.

 Caz’s herbal mentor famously used to warn patients of the taste in advertising materials, via reception when bookings were made and then again at the conclusion of their appointment, just to get them geared up.
+Don’t worry, you’ll get used to them.

 Herbs are almost never prescribed as a single herb, but as a formula of 5-10ish herbs.
 Treatment times vary, depending on your condition, and it is expected that your formula would change as shifts occur.